 - The outstanding balance is $350 or less

 - The student is enrolled in a payment plan and payments are up to date for the current term.

 What to Do if You're Dropped for Non-Payment

-After the first drop: students who wish to re-enroll in classes can via ctcLink --> Student Homepage.
-If the class is full, then students may add themselves to the waitlist.
-If a student re-enrolls then they are responsible for paying tuition and fees immediately.
+After the first drop: Students who wish to re-enroll in classes can re-enroll themselves via ctcLink --> Student Homepage.
+If the class is full, then you may add yourself to the waitlist.
+Please remember that if you choose to re-enroll after being dropped for non-payment, you will be responsible for paying your tuition and fees immediately.

 How to Avoid Being Dropped

-- Check the Important Dates Calendar for tuition due dates.
+- Check the Important Dates Calendar for tuition due dates and additional financial deadlines.

-- Make a payment.
-Collaborate with Student Financial Services to understand tuition payments, payment plans, deadlines and impact.
-Adiditionally, if your tuition is being covered by a third party, you should see a hold (Third Party Billing - Pymt Exp) posted on your Student Center in ctcLink.
-If you do not see this hold contact Student Financial Services for any billing questions via email at email@example.com.
+- Verify your third party funding source.
+If your tuition is being covered by a third party, you should see a hold (Third Party Billing - Pymt Exp.) posted on your ctcLink Student Center.
+If you do not see this hold, contact the Cashier's office/Student Financial Services via email at email@example.com.
 Student Financial Services can also help you understand tuition payments, payment plans, deadlines, and impact.

 Holds that Prevent Drops for Non-Payment